 Hagel defends trade for US soldier

-WASHINGTON (AP) — Defense Secretary Chuck Hagel delivered an aggressive defense of the secret prisoner exchange of five Taliban detainees for a U.S. soldier, telling Congress that the risks were too great and the situation too uncertain for the administration to tell lawmakers about the plan.
+WASHINGTON (AP) — Defense Secretary Chuck Hagel aggressively defended the secret prisoner exchange of five Taliban detainees for a U.S. soldier, telling Congress that the risks were too great and the situation too uncertain for the administration to tell lawmakers about the plan.

 In a nearly five-hour congressional hearing Wednesday that was at times contentious, House members accused Hagel and the White House of not trusting them enough to follow the law and fill them in on the decision to exchange Sgt.
 Bowe Bergdahl for five detainees at the U.S. facility at Guantanamo Bay, Cuba.